Leevdb/Lee-van-den-Blink/index.md

 ### When did your interest in IT start?

 I’ve been interested and familiar with computers since a very young age.
-I used to play King's quest iv: The Perils of Rosella on my parent's old 486 computer when I was 8, and improved quickly at typing due to all those ‘look at X..’ and ‘use X’ commands.
+I used to play King's quest iv: The Perils of Rosella on my parent's old 486 computer when I was 8, and improved quickly at typing due to all those ‘look at X’ and ‘use X’ commands.
 My interest has only grown since then.

 <p><img src="Rosella.png" alt="The Perils of Rosella"> </p>
-<p><i>Image: Rule number 1 of old school adventure games - Make sure you save before you do ANYTHING.  </i></p>
+<p><i>Image: Rule # 1 of 80's adventure games - Make sure you save before you do ANYTHING.  </i></p>

 https://www.rockpapershotgun.com/2018/04/25/kings-quest-iv-a-love-letter-from-my-3-year-old-heart/